-High school students interested in participating in the Early College program should work directly through their home school's college counseling office.
+High school students interested in participating in the Early College program should work directly through their high school's college and career counseling office.
+Questions about the program may also be directed to earlycollege@salemstate.edu.

 Facts on Early College